PSCF v1.3.1

 • One class per file: Avoid including definitions or definitions involving more than one public class in a single file.

-• Use the same base name for e header and implementation for the same class: The header and source files for a class named MyClass should be MyClass.h and MyClass.cpp.
+• Use the same base name for the header and implementation for the same class: The header and source files for a class named MyClass should be MyClass.h and MyClass.cpp.
 If MyClass is class template, some of the implementatiom may be defined in a file MyClass.tpp.

 • Place the header and implementation files for each class or class template in the same directory within the src/ directory tree.
+An analogous directory must exist in the bld/ directory tree.

-Symbol Names
+Symbol names

 • Names of functions and variables are lower case camel, as in "myVariable" or "myData".